rluta/d3-realtime/README.md

 ## Realtime Visulization in D3.js

-This presentation is available in 2 versions :

-  * stand-alone, directly on https://rluta.github.io/d3-realtime with some limited functionality
+This presentation is available directly on https://rluta.github.io/d3-realtime
-  * with a local vert.x server, enabling the complete demos

 To interact with the different chart slides, use the spacebar to activate the side panels and/or start/stop the interaction.

 # Compiling and starting the vert.x server

-To check out the full presentation :
+To use all the features of the presentation, you need to start a vert.x instance of the bundled vertx-voter module

   * clone the repository from GitHub